Tai Po District Council

 The Tai Po District Council (大埔區議會) is the district council for the Tai Po District in Hong Kong.
 It is one of 18 such councils.
-The Tai Po District Council currently consists of 21 members, of which the district is divided into 19 constituencies, electing a total of 19 with 2 ex officio members who are the Tai Po and Sai Kung North rural committee chairmen.
-The latest election was held on 24 November 2019.
+The Tai Po District Council currently consists of 22 members, of which the district is divided into two constituencies, electing a total of 4 members, 8 district committee members, 8 appointed members, and 2 ex officio members who are the Tai Po and Sai Kung North rural committee chairmen.
+The latest election was held on 10 December 2023.